Hotline

 What does fully confidential mean?

-Our calls are fully confidential, both for callers and operators.
+Our Hotline is fully confidential, both for help-seekers and operators.
 This means an operator will not share the contents of your call with anyone inside or outside our organization but may reach out to other operators for resources in your area should you request that service.
 See here for a full explanation of our mandated reporting policy.

 All calls are recorded for quality assurance purposes.
-The only people with open access to call recordings are Hotline program directors.
+The only people with open access to these recordings are our Tech and Hotline leadership staff.
 Recordings will never be shared outside the organization.
 We gather some general data on the needs and challenges our callers face for advocacy purposes, but it is anonymous and untraceable.

 Do you have a text or chat service?